tskit-dev/msprime/docs/interchange.rst

 gives us the array of bytes for the ancestral state in that row.

-Note that for a table with ``n`` rows, any offset column must have ``n + 1`` values.
+For a table with ``n`` rows, any offset column must have ``n + 1`` values, the first of which is always ``0``.
 The values in this column must be nondecreasing, and cannot exceed the length of the ragged column in question.

 .. _sec_tree_sequence_file_format: